jessfraz/blog/content/post/the-art-of-closing.md

     It's important to note if you are going to carry a patch, DO NOT close the original patch request until you have opened your carry patch.
-You obviously need to let the contributor know before hand you will be carrying it so they know they don't waste their time.
+You obviously need to let the contributor know before hand you will be carrying it so they don't waste their time.
 Also be sure to keep their original commit's and add yours on top so the right people get credit :)